 We left on June 9, which ironically was the same day that he had surgery in 2014.
 So it seemed fitting.
 Right before we left though I went through the house to make sure everything was turned off and couldn’t fight the tears.
 Because I don’t think any family trip will ever feel right again.
 Sure we will have fun.
 But it will never feel right.
 Because he should be here.

 During the course of the trip we drove over 1,000 miles and visited 3 cities and 3 zoos.
 We fit in stops at the Indianapolis Motor Speedway and the Rhythm Discovery Center in Indianapolis (it’s a percussion museum and it’s great!).
 The zoos we toured were Cincinnati, Indianapolis, and Columbus.
 Our hotel rooms got progressively smaller unfortunately but the trip was great.
 There was little complaining, not much fighting, and I really think we all enjoyed ourselves.
 Our favorite was Cincinnati with Columbus as a close second.
 We saw so many animals.
 Since Gabe loved animals so much he would have loved it.
 We often talked about what we thought he would have liked, so it was very bittersweet.
-This wonderful family time as the four of us, and the sting that it should have been 5.

 We’ll keep moving forward.
 We’ll keep remembering that amazing spunky boy who overcame some really hard things.
 And we’ll try to use that spirit to help us overcome our really hard things.
 But I know that sometimes no matter the fun and joy, it will also sting.